 Jessica Lorti, LexisNexis Risk Solutions

-Our website has new look and feel.
-Jessica shows how the improvements that have been made to support both new and existing users find what they want effortlessly.
+Our website has a new look and feel.
+Jessica shows how the improvements that have been made will support both new and existing users find what they want effortlessly.
 Learn about the new Easy Guide to HPCC Systems section and see how we have improved our Data Lake messaging and now provide our website in Chinese, Spanish and Brazilian Portuguese.

 - Closing / Adjourn Watch Recording / View Slides

 Trish McCall & Flavio Villanustre

 2019 HPCC Systems Community Day - Interactive Expo

 We like to slightly change the format of our summit every year, introducing something a little different each time.
 This year, we thought it would be interesting and fun to hold an Interactive Expo including demonstrations showing how others use HPCC Systems and providing opportunities to talk to those involved in the development and support of our open source platform.

 Throughout the day, our Interactive Expo was running during the breaks and over lunchtime.
 There were twelve displays, providing a wide variety of experiences as well opportunities to network and knowledge share.